Salah al-Din al-Bitar: Early years

 According to historian Hanna Batatu, Bitar was born in the Midan area of Damascus in 1912; he was the son of a reasonably well-off Sunni Muslim grain merchant.
 His family were religious, and many of his recent ancestors had been ulama and preachers in the district's mosques.
 Bitar grew up in a conservative family atmosphere and attended a Muslim elementary school before receiving his secondary education in Maktab Anbar.
-He was exposed to the political vicissitudes of the time, as Midan played a leading role in the Great Syrian Revolution of 1925 against France—then the mandatory power in Syria.
-The district was heavily bombarded with considerable loss of life and physical damage.
+He was exposed to the political vicissitudes of the time, as Midan played a leading role in the Great Syrian Revolt of 1925 against France—then the mandatory and colonial power in Syria.
+The district was heavily bombarded during the revolt, resulting in considerable loss of life and physical damage to its infrastructure.